Cart

 What HPV really is and why it usually disappears on its own

 HPV are viruses that infect skin and mucous membrane cells.
-High-risk types like HPV 16 or 18 can trigger cell changes.
+High-risk types like HPV 16 or 18 can cause cell changes.
 High-risk only means the potential for cancer development, not that every infection leads to cancer.
 Usually, the immune system reliably eliminates the virus before problems arise.

 Why there is no direct HPV therapy